JodusNodus/cryptobar/README.md

 - [NodeJS](https://nodejs.org/en/) v8 or up

 ## Installation
-1. Clone or download and unzip it in your Übersicht widget folder (it is important that the subfolder is called "cryptobar").
+1. Clone (or download and unzip) it in your Übersicht widget folder (it is important that the cryptobar folder is called "cryptobar").
 2. Open `cryptopanic/index.coffee` with an editor and complete the configuration.

 ## Screenshot